Folúntais-reatha

 • Part D: Ethics Issues Table and Self-Assessment Form

-Candidates must develop a project proposal in line with PREPARED Guide for Applicants and submit their complete application via the online application system.
-The system will remain open for applications until 23:59 (UTC) on the call deadline of Monday 17th March 2025.
+Candidates must develop a project proposal in line with ROSETTA Research Themes and submit their complete application via the online application system.
+The system will remain open for applications until 23.59 (UTC) on the call deadline of 25th July 2025.

-See Guidance Documents, Terms & Conditions at: https://preparedresearch.eu/call-for-proposals/ for more information.
+See Guidance Documents, Terms & Conditions and https://rosetta.lero.ie/ for more information.

-For informal enquiries, contact the University of Galway programme manager at prepared.eu@universityofgalway.ie.
-Please put reference number University of Galway 001-25 in subject line of all queries related to this post.
+For informal enquiries, contact the University of Galway programme manager at rosetta@lero.iePlease put reference number University of Galway 002-25 in subject line of all queries related to this post.

 We reserve the right to re-advertise or extend the closing date for this post.